VirtualUtkarsh/inventory-management-system/Collaboration.md

 * **main** → Production-ready code only
 * **dev** → Active development, integration of features
 * **feature/<your-feature-name>** → One branch per task/person
+# KINDLY DO NOT PUSH CODE TO DEV OR MAIN BRANCH
 ---

 ## 👥 For Team Members